pkusensei/MinskFork/README.md

 - A dirty hack of a unified value system.

     `std::variant` comes in handy here to mimic `object` in C#, and `std::monostate` acts as a placeholder for `null`.
-The caveat is consumers/users of this hack has to know the underlying type stored in `std::variant` if they want to read the value.
+The caveat is consumers/users of this hack have to know the underlying type stored in `std::variant` if they want to read the value.
 Then again C++ is a statically typed language.

 - Redundancy in `GetChildren` and `GetProperties` virtual member functions.